Two-Guys-and-a-Gal/NLP-Project/README.md

-THE LANGUAGE of LIFE EXPECTANCY: A Natural Language Processing Approach to Evaluating GitHub Repository Content
+THE LANGUAGE of LIFE EXPECTANCY:

+A Natural Language Processing Approach to Evaluating GitHub Repository Content Programming Language

 ===